newrelic/newrelic-telemetry-sdk-java/README.md

 # New Relic Java Telemetry SDK
 The New Relic Java Telemetry SDK is an easy way to send data to New Relic.
-The SDK currently supports sending the MELT telemetry data types (metrics, events, logs, and traces) via the following APIs:
+The SDK currently supports sending the MELT telemetry data types (Metrics, Events, Logs, and Traces) via the following APIs:

 * [Metric API](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/report-metrics-metric-api) - for dimensional metrics